RaimonDylan/cnam/BDD/bddTrigger.md

 RETURNS TRIGGER
 AS $$
 BEGIN
-UPDATE NbPlacesParType SET nbEmpl = nbEmpl + 1 FROM NbPlacesParType WHERE type = new.TypeEmpl
+UPDATE NbPlacesParType SET nbEmpl = nbEmpl + 1 FROM NbPlacesParType WHERE type = new.TypeEmpl;
+return new;
 END;
 $$ LANGUAGE PLPGSQL;